 Summer University Programming

-In 2019, we will send our scholars to three different universities.
-For the ninth year in a row Galapagos will send up to twelve scholars to Northwestern University’s Gifted and Talented Camp.
-For the third year in a row, we will send up to twelve scholars to Northern Illinois University’s STEM camp.
-Finally, we will send our second group of scholars to Harvard University for Model United Nations camp.
+In 2020, we will send our scholars to three different universities.
+For the tenth year in a row Galapagos will send up to twelve scholars to Northwestern University’s Gifted and Talented Camp.
+For the fourth year in a row, we will send up to fourteen scholars to Northern Illinois University’s STEM camp.
+Finally, we will send our third group of scholars to Harvard University for Model United Nations camp.
 This program allows our scholars to assume ambassadorial roles to debate and negotiate topics ranging from nuclear proliferation to gender equality.

 These amazing educational opportunities, will not be available to our scholars without your assistance.
 Please choose the program below that you would like to donate to: